Skip to main content

 Professional History

-Seth’s diversified experience in selling apartment buildings with HAP contracts, regulatory agreements, tax credits and SRO’s has enabled him to develop the skill-set necessary to navigate the constantly evolving New York City housing regulation system.
+Seth’s diversified experience in selling apartment buildings with HAP contracts, regulatory agreements, tax credits and SROs has enabled him to develop the skill-set necessary to navigate the constantly evolving New York City housing regulation system.
 He has successfully maximized value for his clients during uncertain economic times by sourcing capital from across the city, the nation, and overseas.
 Private individuals, institutional funds, syndicators, foreign investors, and non-profit organizations continue to look to Seth for guidance that leads to financially rewarding results.
-Since joining Marcus and Millichap in 2009, Seth has received Marcus & Millichap’s Rookie of the Year and Rising Star Awards as well as multiple sales recognition awards, including the firm’s National Achievement Award.
-He was honoured as one of Commercial Observer’s “30 Under 30” and has been quoted in The Real Deal, The New York Times, The Commercial Observer, and Real Estate Weekly.

 Seth graduated with a dual degree in Economics and Finance from Muhlenberg College.
-Outside the office, Seth enjoys hiking and playing golf.
-He is involved in several charities and affiliations including WWF, ASPCA, YJP and AIPAC.
-He is originally from Long Island and currently resides in the Flatiron District.
+Outside the office, Seth and his wife Sara enjoy raising and loving their children Zachary and Emma in New Jersey.

 Seth’s Newsroom